Vyral/base-template/_posts/2018-05-17-what-3-fees-should-sellers-keep-in-mind.md

   When it comes time to sell your home, you’re probably more focused on what you’re going to make than what you’ll have to pay.
 However, there are fees that sellers specifically need to pay for their part in the transaction.
-Today I’ll discuss four of the main types of fees a seller should expect to pay.
+Today I’ll discuss three of the main types of fees a seller should expect to pay.
   The first type is the broker fee, which is what they’ll pay the agent(s) for their commission.
 To learn more about this and the other types of fees, watch my latest video.
 enclosure: >-
   https://s3.amazonaws.com/vyralmarketing/Oggie+Penev/Videos/Penev+Realty+%257C+Fees.mp4
 pullquote: >-